PhelpsZhang/ee450_project_2024spring/README.md

 - Makefile
   - Configured the program's compilation and linking.
 Supports compiling each program individually using `make xxx`, as well as using `make` to compile all programs at once.
 Supports `make clean` to remove compilation results and intermediate files.

+- member_unencrypted.txt
+  - Unencrypted original user data file, designed by myself.
+  - I personally changed the first letter to lowercase as required, and the data saved in `member.txt` is also the encrypted data after being changed to lowercase.

 - member.txt
   - Stored user data encrypted using the **SHA256 hashing algorithm**.
   - Uses the SHA256 hashing algorithm to encrypt the original user authentication data in the file `member_unencrypted.txt`, and saves it in the same format in this file member.txt.

-- member_unencrypted.txt
-  - Unencrypted original user data file.
-  - I personally changed the first letter to lowercase as required, and the data saved in `member.txt` is also the encrypted data after being changed to lowercase.

 ### Additional (Optional):